 “For me, it’s just about being myself, and we all did that in our own ways,” he says.

 When Jackson, third in the Wise succession, describes each of his siblings in detail, he never once talks about himself.
 He’s quieter than Dawson, tapping his bright red converse on the ground beneath him.
 Jackson sees a little of each sibling in one another, except for the blonde hair, a trait that skipped him.
 Their outgoing nature and quick smiles are easy identifiers of the Wise gang.

 After coming to PLNU, Jackson again followed in his siblings’ footsteps when he was announced as the approaching school year’s ASB President.
 Both McKensey and Harrison held this position during their senior years of college.
-Again, where one would expect pressure, but Jackson says, “I didn’t feel pressured.
+Again, where one would expect pressure, Jackson says, “I didn’t feel pressured.
 There was a slight expectation within myself to follow in their footsteps, but not put on me.”

 As he eats his lunch under a towering palm tree and an afternoon sun, he says the same stands for his decision to attend PLNU.
 Each of his siblings are so different that their choices were inevitably different as well.
-They simply ended up at the same final destination.
+They simply ended up at the same destination.

-It isn’t about the legacy or the expectations.
+It isn’t about the legacy or expectations.
 The Wises are just a family, one Jackson describes as tight-knit and constantly supportive.